 Animals can have a range of disorders of the bones and joints which may require orthopaedic surgery to improve their mobility.
 Some conditions will be highly complex and need the input of a visiting specialist surgeon such as Dr Eugene Buffa.
 Other conditions can be very well managed by our regular veterinarians.

-Dr Jen Stewart and Dr Bryn Lynar are both very capable orthopaedic surgeons.
-They can perform pinning and plating stabilisation of fractures, femoral head osteotomies, de-angelis cruciate stabilisation in small dogs and cats and much more.
+Dr Jen Stewart is our very capable visiting orthopaedic surgeon.
+She can perform pinning and plating stabilisation of fractures, femoral head osteotomies, de-angelis cruciate stabilisation in small dogs and cats and much more.

 The follow-up and after-care of our orthopaedic patients is extremely important.
 Fracture repair requires at least 6 weeks of immobilisation.
 A gradual increase in activity, along with at-home physiotherapy, is then very helpful to return your pet to optimal mobility.